 Section 16(a) of the Exchange Act requires the Company's officers and directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership and changes in ownership of our common stock and any other equity securities of the Company with the SEC.
 Such officers, directors and shareholders are required by SEC regulations to furnish us with copies of all such reports that they file.
-Based solely on a review of copies of reports filed with the SEC and of written representations by officers, directors, and greater than 10% shareholders, we believe that during 2015 all officers, directors, and greater than 10% shareholders subject to the reporting requirements of Section 16(a) filed the required reports on a timely basis.
+Based solely on a review of copies of reports filed with the SEC and of written representations by officers, directors, and greater than 10% shareholders, we believe that during 2017 all officers, directors, and greater than 10% shareholders subject to the reporting requirements of Section 16(a) filed the required reports on a timely basis.

-PROPOSAL 2 RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 2 - RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit and Compliance Committee has selected Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016 and the shareholders are asked to ratify this selection.
-Ernst & Young has served as the Company's independent registered public accounting firm since its inception in 2013.
-All audit and non-audit services provided by Ernst & Young LLP are approved by the Audit and Compliance Committee.
-Ernst & Young LLP has advised the Company that it has no direct or material indirect interest in the Company or its affiliates.
-Representatives of Ernst & Young LLP are expected to attend the meeting, will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.
-The favorable vote of a majority of the votes cast at the meeting is required to approve the ratification of the selection of the Company's independent registered public accounting firm.
+The Audit and Compliance Committee has selected Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018 and the shareholders are asked to ratify this selection.
+Deloitte & Touche LLP has served as the Company's independent registered public accounting firm since September 2016.
+All audit and non-audit services provided by Deloitte & Touche LLP are approved by the Audit and Compliance Committee.
+Deloitte & Touche LLP has advised the Company that it has no direct or material indirect interest in the Company or its affiliates.
+Representatives of Deloitte & Touche LLP are expected to attend the meeting, will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.

-A description of aggregate fees for professional services performed by Ernst & Young LLP in relation to fiscal 2015 and fiscal 2014 is as follows:
+A description of aggregate fees for professional services performed in relation to fiscal 2017 and fiscal 2016 is as follows: